chateaumai/CS-416P-Portfolio/notebook.md

 I am adding it here as well just in case, but for the submission I added the links in the comment sections.

+And in the project read me I have my notes there

 Repo link: https://github.com/chateaumai/CS-416P-Final
 Youtube demo: https://youtu.be/zfdN4CwQ9P0?si=zJBMu624kzwlYCCM